smonsays/git-workshop/slides/git_simon-schug_20190426.md

 > Use `git status` to monitor the current status of your repository.
 What tricks does it tell you?

 ## Ignoring things
-Files you don't want to track can be ignored 😑️.
+Files you don't want to track can be ignored 😑️

 - Create a .gitignore text file
 - Add `files`, `folders/` or whole patterns `*.dat`
 - Exclude specific files from being ignored with `!filename `

-> For common use-cases prefabricated .gitignore files most likely already exist 🌐️.
+> For common use-cases prefabricated .gitignore files most likely already exist.

 ## Exploring history
 How can you see the tracked changes 👁️?